ewernqvi/mvc_rest_demo/README.md

 ## Server Installation
-Please note that windows user shall install the [cygwin package](http://www.cygwin.com/setup-x86_64.exe).since curl in native windows and json input do not work without escaping all "-signs
+Please note that windows users shall install the [cygwin package](http://www.cygwin.com/setup-x86_64.exe).since curl in native windows and json input do not work without escaping all "-signs

 To get the server to run on your local system you must install some dependencies